tdpreece/webpack_example/README.md

 ## Webpack with Backbone

-I wanted to create a simple project using [Backbone.js](http://backbonejs.org/) soI installed backbone along with jQuery and Underscore.
+I wanted to create a simple project using [Backbone.js](http://backbonejs.org/) so I installed backbone along with jQuery and Underscore.

 ```bash
 npm install --save-dev backbone